PreQuEL: Quality Estimation of Machine Translation Outputs in Advance: Analysis and Discussion

 \subsection{Word-Ordering}

 To further investigate the role of syntax, we use two German word-ordering challenge sets \citep{Choshen2021TransitionBG}.
-These two datasets consist of pairs of sentences, each pair consists of two sentences, both holding the same meaning.
-They differ only in the order of the subject and object, the first is in the more common order, subject before object, and the second is object before subject. \cready{The datasets were created for another contemporaneous work and will be disclosed upon request.}
+These two datasets \footnote{Challenge sets are available in: \url{https://github.com/borgr/nematus}} consist of pairs of sentences, each pair consists of two sentences, both holding the same meaning.
+They differ only in the order of the subject and object, the first is in the more common order, subject before object, and the second is object before subject.

-On the first dataset, it is the verb that resolves the ambiguity and determines which is the subject and who is the object.
-For example, \emph{``Den Ball bringt das Kind''} and \emph{``Das Kind bringt den Ball''} should be both translated to \emph{``The child brings the ball''}.
+On the first dataset, it is the case that resolves the ambiguity and determines which is the subject and who is the object.
+For example, \emph{``Das Kind bringt den Ball''} and \emph{``Den Ball bringt das Kind''} should be both translated to \emph{``The child brings the ball''}.

-On the second dataset, it is the case that determines this.
+On the second dataset, it is the verb that determines this.
 For example, \emph{``Die Katzen kicken die Maschine''} and \emph{``Die Maschine kicken die Katzen''} should be both translated to \emph{``The cats kick the machine''}.
 Additionally, on the second dataset each pair has its reverse-pair, in which the subject and object switch their roles.
 So we also have \emph{"Die Maschine kickt die Katzen"} and \emph{"Die Katzen kickt die Maschine"}, where both should be translated to \emph{"The machine kicks the cats"}.

 Similar to \S\ref{Generalizing to Other MT Systems}, we approximate the data with the augmentation to allow data for training de-en \textsc{Simple}.
 We use it to predict the scores of the dataset.
 We measure the correlation between the predictions of the four versions we have for each sentence in the second dataset: 1.subject-object, 2.object-subject, 3.reversed-meaning-subject-object, 4.reversed-meaning-object-subject.
 The correlation between sentences with the same meaning (1-2 and 3-4) is higher than the correlation between sentences with the same syntax (1-3 and 2-4) or sentences that are more similar in terms of their linear word order (1-4 and 2-3).
 For the full results see App.~\S\ref{word ordering appendix}.
 We conclude that meaning plays a more important role for our model than the syntax and the linear word order.